nsginjupalli/Assignment2-Ginjupalli/README.md

 1. Take a Car from marryville to kansas airport
 2. Take a flight from kansas airport to Texas airport
 3. From Texas  take a flight to Delhi
-4. From Delhi take a cab to Bangalore
+    1. From Delhi take a flight to Bangalore

+* Debit card
+* Cash
+* Badminton kit
+* Toys